-YES if: Physician discusses any potential next steps that may help further explain the cause of symptoms, or clearly states that no further testing is needed.
+YES if: Physician discusses any potential next tests that may help further explain the cause of symptoms, or clearly states that no further testing is needed.

 Examples: "Your outpatient doctor will help to decide if you need more tests - sometimes people get better without any more testing after the ED."
-OR "shortness of breath with normal blood work and a normal chest X-ray is reassuring, and I do not think you need any additional testing at this moment, unless your symptoms come back."
+OR "If you have more dizziness, you should follow up with your primary doctor, who may want to do more tests."

-15. Discuss who to see next AND in what timeframe YES if: Physician discusses both who the follow-up care should be with AND when it should ideally occur, or physician explicitly states that no follow-up is needed.
+15. Discuss who to see next AND in what timeframe

+YES if: Physician discusses both who the follow-up care should be with AND when it should ideally occur, or physician explicitly states that no follow-up is needed.
 NO if: Physician does not address BOTH who and when for the follow up.